GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 - Verify these are set - especially when we run the traffic generator for canary workload testing
 -

+## DI-34: HA hot/warm/cold standby options for workloads
+- Also verify HA version of the fortigate architecture being worked out in design meetings.  with/without LB sandwich.
+- Cold standby can include full or partial deployment

 # Installation/Deployment